RyanCCollins/meetup-event-planner/client/app/src/components/AppFooter/README.md

 ## AppFooter Component
-A footer component for the site.
+A reusable footer component for the site.

 ### Example